PermutaTriangle/comb_spec_searcher/README.md

 patterns and the independent subsets of graphs paper (both submitted)

 #### Papers from, or with a non-empty intersection with, thesis
-* Struct paper (with Magnusson and Ulfarsson), proof-reading
+* Struct paper (with Gudmundsson and Ulfarsson), proof-reading
 * First atrap paper (see above)
 * Second atrap paper (see above)
 * Maybe: vincular-covincular (submitted)